 Another possible explanation, although less appealing, might be that some of the constraint conditions are just too narrow or badly placed.
 For example, the lower bound for yearly primary production set at 300 g C m-2 could seem unrealistically high.
-Another comparable estimate, given in Pichot and Runfola (1975) for the Southern Bight off the Belgian coast, is given with 17.5 g N m-2, which amounts to less than half the German estimate (BAH reports 1964-1979), when converted to carbon units.
-Reducing the constraint of minimum yearly primary production to, say 100 g C m-2, would make the model "acceptable".
-Quite obviously, the definition of the constraint conditions can be critical, and thus indicates where further effort in data analysis (or collection) would be worthwhile.
+Another comparable estimate, given by Pichot and Runfola (1975) for the Southern Bight off the Belgian coast, is 17.5 g N m-2, which amounts to less than half the German estimate (from yearly reports of the Biological Station Helgoland, 1964-79) when converted to carbon units.
+Reducing the constraint of minimum yearly primary production to, say, 100 g C m-2, would make the model "acceptable."
+Quite obviously, the definition of the constraint conditions can be critical, and thus indicates where further effort in data analysis (or collection) would be worth while.

-This points to one of the principal problems in environmental systems modeling, namely the problem of interpretation of "micro-scale" observations and experiments, eventually performed in the laboratory, on a macro-scale compatible with the level of aggregation and abstraction used in the system's conceptualization.
+This points to one of the principal problems in environmental systems modeling, namely the problem of interpretation of "micro-scale" observations and experiments, eventually performed in the laboratory, on a macro-scale compatible with the level of aggregation and abstraction used in the conceptualization of the system.

 As was argued above, parts of the systems behavior can be reproduced relatively easily.
-The major problem was found to lie in the reproduction of the full range of systems behavior over the yearly cycle, that is, over a wide range of the physical driving conditions.
+The major problem was found to lie in the reproduction of